 DEIB Recruiting Kit

 The Toppel Career Center team is dedicated to educating students, employers, and each other about diversity, equity, inclusion, and belonging in our society, and specifically, in the workplace.
-We will continue to listen, learn, educate, and challenge ourselves to promote and stand for anti-racism in support of UM students, alumni, and the employers who recruit at the U. We are also committed to providing students opportunities at organizations that value equity, diversity, and inclusion.
+We will continue to listen, learn, educate, and challenge ourselves to promote and stand for anti-racism in support of UM students, alumni, and the employers who recruit at the U. We are also committed to providing our students with opportunities to connect with organizations that value diversity, equity, and inclusion (DEI).
 We expect that recruiters do the following:

 • Create safe spaces during the recruiting process where candidates feel valued for the unique identities they bring to the table